 'Because of my childhood experiences in the ghettos and concentration camps, the hallmark of my life has been the promotion of harmonious relationships and better understanding toward my fellow human beings.
 Having witnessed how quickly people can descend to committing acts of barbarism, I was determined to warn contemporary society of the potential for genocide if the lessons of the Holocaust are ignored.
 I strive to overcome bigotry and racial prejudice brought about by ignorance and intolerance.
 To this purpose I spend much of my time promoting research, education and remembrance of the Holocaust in the hope that the lessons of the Holocaust may be understood and learned.
 The aims of the Holocaust Memorial Day Trust coincide with my own and hence I am happy to be a part of it.'

-Sir Eric was appointed Special Envoy for Post-Holocaust issues in September 2015, replacing Sir Andrew Burns.
-Sir Eric works closely with the wide range of Holocaust academics, survivors and educational and social organisations in the UK.
+Lord Pickles was appointed Special Envoy for Post-Holocaust issues in September 2015, replacing Sir Andrew Burns.
+Lord Pickles works closely with the wide range of Holocaust academics, survivors and educational and social organisations in the UK.

 Laura Marks OBE - Chair